Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Golden Mind Achievers International School

-The Kadena Education and Training Center’s goal is to inspire and promote quality education and training and to promote life-long learning to the entire force.
-We accomplish this by meeting the needs of our customers through multi-faceted programs and services.
+The Kadena Education and Training Center’s goal is to inspire and promote quality education and training and life-long learning to the entire force.
+They accomplish this by meeting the needs of Airmen through multi-faceted programs and services.

 Location, Contact, & Information